Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \subsubsection{Baselines and Ablations}

 We compare our method with three baselines and one ablation.
-The first baseline, denoted as ``RSI\,1,'' is the method in~\cite{chang2020robot} which has the access to hand-tuned task-specific reward functions and ground-truth class labels for the images and sounds.
-Every RSI\,1 training step requires 3 labels, including 2 simulator queries to calculate the extrinsic reward and 1 one-hot label for auxiliary losses\footnote{The queries include target object state checking and distance measuring.
-For convenience purposes, we count the one-hot labels for all the auxiliary losses as one for RSI$\,$1, which is lower than the real label counts.}.
+The first baseline, denoted as ``RSI,'' is the representative of end-to-end language understanding agents which has the access to hand-tuned task-specific reward functions and ground-truth class labels for the images and sounds~\cite{chang2020robot}.
+The method uses auxiliary losses for image and audio classification during its RL training.

-The second baseline, denoted as ``NoAux+SparseR,'' is a variant of RSI$\,$1.
-We collect 50,000 one-hot labels to pretrain the network.
-During the RL training, we remove all the auxiliary losses, and we give the agent a reward of $1$ if a task is completed and $0$ otherwise at each timestep.
-This baseline shows the performance of ``RSI\,1'' without ground-truth class labels and hand-tuned reward functions.
+The second baseline, denoted as ``NoAux+SparseR,'' is a variant of RSI.
+We first learn image and audio classifiers using 50,000 one-hot labels with supervised learning.
+Then, we initialize RSI with the weights from the classifiers.
+During the RL training, we update the policy network without auxiliary losses, and we give the agent a reward of $1$ if a task is completed and $0$ otherwise at each timestep.
+This baseline shows the performance of ``RSI'' without ground-truth class labels and hand-tuned reward functions.

-The third baseline, denoted as ``ASR+NLU+RSI$\,$1,'' is a conventional pipeline\footnote{This pipeline is not used in the Kuka and the TurtleBot environment, because the sound commands in these environments involve non-speech content or only single words.}.
+The third baseline, denoted as ``ASR+NLU+RSI,'' is a conventional pipeline.
 The speech is first transcribed by an off-the-shelf deep learning-based ASR named Mozilla DeepSpeech~\cite{hannun2014deep}.
-The output of the ASR is noisy.
+The output of the ASR could be noisy.
 For example, ``Play the music'' is sometimes transcribed as ``by the music.''
-We therefore train a learning-based NLU so that the correct intent can still be inferred given noisy inputs.
-The intent is then transformed into an one-hot encoding, which is fed to an RL agent whose architecture is the same as the RSI$\,$1 except that sound processing network is removed.
+We therefore train a learning-based NLU using ground-truth transcription.
+The NLU is robust to the noisy text input and can output the correct intent.
+The intent is then transformed into an one-hot encoding, which is fed to the RSI architecture without a sound processing network.
+Notice that, in contrast, our method never uses transcriptions.

-The ablation model, denoted as ``No current sound,'' removes $ f_S(\mathbf{S_t}) \cdot f_S(\mathbf{S^g})$ from the intrinsic reward function, Eq.~\ref{eq:r_t}.
+The ablation model, denoted as ``No current sound,'' uses Eq.~\ref{eq:r_t} as the reward function.
 The purpose of the ablation model is to quantify the effect of the current sound signal.